Effective counting of simple closed geodesics on hyperbolic surfaces: Preliminaries and notation

 We recall the definition of a modified Hodge norm from~\cite{EMM-Isolation}; this is similar (but not the same) to the one defined in~\cite{ABEM}.
 The modified norm is defined on the tangent space to the space of pairs $(M,\omega)$ where $M$ is a Riemann surface and $\omega$ is a holomorphic $1$-form on $M$.
 Unlike the Hodge norm, the modified Hodge norm will depend not only on the complex structure on $M$ but also on the choice of a holomorphic $1$-form $\omega$ on $M$.
 Let $\{\alpha_i, \beta_i, \gamma_r\}_{1 \le i \le k, 1 \le r \le 2g-2k}$ be a short basis for {}{$x=(M,\omega)$.}

 We can write any $\theta \in H^1(M,\reals)$ as

 We then define

 Note that $\| \cdot \|''$ depends on the choice of a short basis; however, switching to a different short basis can change $\| \cdot \|''$ by at most a fixed multiplicative constant depending only on the genus.
-To manage this, we use the notation $A \approx B$ to denote the fact that $A/B$ is bounded from above and below by constants depending on the genus.

 From (\ref{eq:def:modified:hodge:norm}) we have: for $1 \le i \le k$,

 see~\S\ref{sec:constants} for the notation $\asymp$.
 Similarly, we have

 In addition, in view of Theorem~\ref{theorem:hodge:hyperbolic}, if $\gamma$ is any other moderate length curve on $M$, $\|*\!c_\gamma\|_x'' \asymp \|*\!c_\gamma \|_{{\rm H},x} = O(1)$.
 Thus, if $\cB$ is a short basis at {}{$x=(M,\omega)$}, then for any $\gamma \in \cB$,